 In keeping with the values rooted in the corporate culture at Rhenus Lub, as an active member of the UN’s Global Compact initiative—the largest and most important network for corporate sustainability and Corporate Social Responsibility (CSR) in the world—we are supporting human rights, working standards and environmental protection for the long term.
 The aim is to make the economy fairer and more sustainable within our sphere of influence and to address current problems.

 Promoting a positive image for the city: The Mönchengladbach Initiativkreis

 Since its founding in the spring of 2003, the members of the Mönchengladbach Initiativkreis or initiative forum have taken it upon themselves to encourage initiative and provide food for thought in their home city so as to actively shape the city’s future and opportunities, and to promote the city’s appeal beyond the local area.
 Rhenus Lub too has been part of this group since the very beginning, supporting positive development and promoting Mönchengladbach as a location and its people.
-For Rhenus Lub owner Dr Max Reiners, this commitment is corporate responsibility in action.
+For Rhenus Lub CEO Dr Max Reiners, this commitment is corporate responsibility in action.

 Rhenus Lub managing director Dr Max Reiners (r.) thanks Nobel Peace Prize winner Professor Jody Williams (centre) for her keynote speech on the benefit of a better world

 To realise the underlying goals in practice, the Mönchengladbach Initiativkreis regularly invites Nobel Prize winners and respected forward-thinkers to give keynote addresses in the city, such as former Secretary General of the UN Kofi Annan and human rights activist Jody Williams, Wikipedia founder Jimmy Wales, base-jumper and extreme sportsman Felix Baumgartner, chimpanzee researcher Jane Goodall and the Dalai Lama.